How to make a User-Friendly Website?

 - By implementing responsive design, developers ensure that users can view a site in optimal conditions, no matter what device or browser they use to view it.

 - BrowserStack’s responsive design checker allows them to monitor how a website renders across the screens of the latest and most frequently used devices.
 Enter the relevant URL, click Check, and check how a website’s responsive design fares across viewports.

 Also Read: 9 Core Elements of Modern Web Design

 Clear Calls to Action (CTAs)

 Actionable websites are the most powerful.
 CTAs should be upfront, combining a clear point with the right link.

-Have a look at WWF’s page on “Why should we save the tigers?”
-The CTA (Donate) is placed in three different locations on the page, one of which moves as the user scrolls.
+Watch WWF’s page on “Why should we save the tigers?”
+The CTA (Donate) is placed in three locations on the page, one of which moves as the user scrolls.
 However, none of the CTAs are obtrusive, and they do not disrupt the flow of content or try to divert the user’s attention away from the content.

-A website has very little chance of keeping users happy without the aforementioned articles.
-User-friendliness is absolutely non-negotiable because no matter what it offers, it will have thousands of competitors offering the same product or service.
-Each site has to strive for providing the best possible user experience, and this article offers five pillars that would help developers, designers and testers offer the same.
+A website cannot keep users happy without the articles above.
+User-friendliness is non-negotiable because no matter what it offers, it will have thousands of competitors offering the same product or service.
+Each site has to strive to provide the best possible user experience, and this article offers five pillars that would help developers, designers and testers offer the same.